bachmacintosh/wanikani-api-types/README.md

 ### Markup Matchers

 When working with WaniKani's Subjects, you may want to stylize/highlight the markup that's inside the reading/meaning mnemonics and hints.
-We provide some Regex Literals that can be used to extract one or more of these sorts of markup.
+We provide some Regex Literals that can be used to extract one or more of these sorts of markup in `WK_SUBJECT_MARKUP_MATCHERS`.

 ### Examples